What’s a Critical Alert?

 Additionally, by reviewing MTTR, teams will have a metric by which they can review their response time to other incidents and see what impeded or improved their response time.
 Only through acknowledging the importance of this metric and bringing it into the IT wheelhouse, can teams respond effectively.

-What is Critical Incident Management
+Critical Incident Management

 Critical Incident Management defines the alignment of company operations, services and functions to manage high priority assets and situations.
 Any incident that requires a co-ordinated response between multiple teams can be defined as requiring critical incident management.
 To learn more click here .